Vivien Leigh: 1951–1960: Struggle with mental illness

-In 1951, Leigh and Laurence Olivier performed two plays about Cleopatra, William Shakespeare's Antony and Cleopatra and George Bernard Shaw's Caesar and Cleopatra, alternating the play each night and winning good reviews.
+In 1951 in London, Leigh and Laurence Olivier performed two plays about Cleopatra, William Shakespeare's Antony and Cleopatra and George Bernard Shaw's Caesar and Cleopatra, alternating the play each night and winning good reviews.
 They took the productions to New York, where they performed a season at the Ziegfeld Theatre into 1952.
 The reviews there were also mostly positive, but film critic Kenneth Tynan angered them when he suggested that Leigh's was a mediocre talent that forced Olivier to compromise his own.
 Tynan's diatribe almost precipitated another collapse; Leigh, terrified of failure and intent on achieving greatness, dwelt on his comments and ignored the positive reviews of other critics.

 In January 1953, Leigh travelled to Ceylon to film Elephant Walk with Peter Finch.
 Shortly after filming commenced, she had a nervous breakdown and Paramount Pictures replaced her with Elizabeth Taylor.
-Olivier returned her to their home in Britain, where, between periods of incoherence, Leigh told him she was in love with Finch and had been having an affair with him.
+Olivier returned her to their home in Britain, where, between periods of incoherence, Leigh told her husband she was in love with Finch and had been having an affair with him.
 Over a period of several months, she gradually recovered.
 As a result of this episode, many of the Oliviers' friends learned of her problems.
 David Niven said she had been "quite, quite mad".
 Noël Coward expressed surprise in his diary that "things had been bad and getting worse since 1948 or thereabouts".
 Leigh's romantic relationship with Finch began in 1948, and waxed and waned for several years, ultimately flickering out as her mental condition deteriorated.